Divoká Šárka

-Around the 6th century the Slavs came to this area.
-In the 7th to 9th centuries above the Džbán gorge was a Slavic settlement, with an area of approximately 20 ha (3 ha fortified settlement).
+Around the 6th century, the Slavs came to this area.
+Between the 7th and 9th centuries, there was a Slavic settlement above the Džbán gorge, consisting of an area of approximately twenty ha.

 A gorge in the area is named after the female warrior Šárka, who, according to Ancient Bohemian Legends, threw herself to her death from its cliffs after betraying her lover Ctirad during the Maidens' War.

-It is the closest site to the city where the black woodpecker lives.
+Divoká Šárka is the closest location to Prague where the black woodpecker lives.

-There is a lake Džbán (The Pitcher) on the border of the Divoká Šárka reserve area and a public swimming pool located in the middle of the reserve.
-The water of the pool is supplied by clean and fresh water from the Šárka spring creek that passes through the park and the lake.